-A third aspect of the project is much smaller, but worth mentioning because both forwarding and routing use it.
-This is the IP in UDP encapsulation, your foundational message-sending implementation.
+The third aspect of this project is much smaller, but worth mentioning because both forwarding and routing use it.
+This is IP in UDP encapsulation, your foundational message-sending implementation.

 Files you will need to bootstrap your network are available in /course/cs168/pub/ip/.
-Write a network topology file (we've supplied two examples) describing the virtual topology of your intended network.
-After running our script net2lnx on the topology file, you'll have a link file for each node.
+You will write a network topology file (we've supplied two examples) describing the virtual topology of your intended network.
+After running our script net2lnx on the complete topology, you'll have have a file for each node that specifies only that node's links.
 You will run your process, which must be called node, for each virtual node.
 Your node executable must accept the name of that node's link file as its first argument on the command line.